Harvard Acceptance Rates: Early Action vs. Regular Decision

 Thinking about applying to Harvard?
 Understanding the acceptance rates can help you decide when to apply and how competitive each round is.
 Here’s a simple breakdown of the latest numbers and what they mean for you.

-Harvard’s Most Recent Acceptance Rates
+Harvard’s Latest Acceptance Rates (Class of 2028)

 Restrictive Early Action (EA):